Robert Redford: 2013–2025: Final roles and retirement

 Also in 2015, he played news anchor Dan Rather in James Vanderbilt's Truth alongside Cate Blanchett.
 The film received mixed reviews with Justin Chang of Variety noting, "Redford, who bears a solid resemblance to Rather but not quite enough to make you forget whom you're watching, plays the veteran newsman with easy gravitas, inner strength and a gentle paternal twinkle, with little display of the anger and volatility for which he was often known over the course of his storied career."
 In 2016, he took the supporting role of Mr. Meacham in the Disney remake Pete's Dragon.
 The next year, Redford starred in The Discovery and Our Souls at Night, both released on Netflix streaming in 2017.
 The latter film, which he also produced, reunited him with Fonda for the fifth time and garnered positive reviews.

 Redford played bank robber Forrest Tucker in the David Lowery–directed drama film The Old Man & the Gun, which was released in September 2018 and for which he received a Golden Globe nomination.
 Alissa Wikinson wrote in Vox, "In The Old Man & the Gun, both Redford and Lowery are returning to their roots.
 For Redford, a role as a lifelong bank robber feels like a fitting cap to a career effectively launched half a century ago with his role alongside Paul Newman in Butch Cassidy and the Sundance Kid."
 In August 2018, Redford announced his retirement from acting after completion of the film, though the following month, Redford stated that he "regretted" announcing his retirement because "you never know".

 Redford briefly reprised his role as Alexander Pierce with a cameo in Avengers: Endgame, filmed in 2017 before the completion of the former film.
-Redford, an executive producer of the series Dark Winds, made a cameo alongside fellow executive producer George R. R. Martin portraying a detainee playing chess.
+In 2023, Redford made an uncredited voice-only cameo in the HBO miniseries White House Plumbers as Bob Woodward, reprising his role from All the President's Men.
+On the AMC series Dark Winds Redford, an executive producer, made a cameo alongside fellow executive producer George R. R. Martin portraying a detainee playing chess.
+The episode aired in March 2025, and marked his final acting performance.